robmarkcole/kaggle-ships-in-satellite-imagery-with-YOLOv8/README.md

 Reviewing the test predictions (see notebook), in general ships are accurately detected with high confidence but some small and very long ships are missed.

 ## Training Summary
 With relatively little time and effort I trained a YOLOv8 model for ship detection.
-For improved results, future work could include experimentation with alternative models, and augmentation strategies could be explored to help balance out some of the variations due to sea conditions (rough or calm), lighting (overcast or bright sunshine), ship density.
+For improved results, future work could include experimentation with larger models, and augmentation strategies could be explored to help balance out some of the variations due to sea conditions (rough or calm), lighting (overcast or bright sunshine), ship density.
+However the training dataset is very small, so simply gathering a larger training dataset would have the largest impact on performance.

 ## Local inference
 The `inference.ipynb` notebook shows how to inference (process) images on a machine without GPU (I am on Intel Mac).